GoogleChrome/web.dev/src/site/content/en/fast/codelab-adapt-video-to-image-serving-based-on-network-quality/index.md

 Remember how this API has an `onchange`
 [event listener](http://localhost:8080/fast/adaptive-serving-based-on-network-quality#how-it-works)?
-You can use it for many things: dynamically adapt content such as video quality, restart deferred data transfers when a change to a high-bandwidth network type is detected, or notify users when the network quality changes.
+You can use it for many things: dynamically adapting content such as video quality; restarting deferred data transfers when a change to a high-bandwidth network type is detected; or notifying users when the network quality changes.

 Here’s a simple example of how this listener works, add it to `script.js`.
 This code will call the `displayNetworkInfo` function whenever the network